jlevy/og-equity-compensation/README.md

 🔹 Most companies, especially well-established ones, give roughly equal treatment to candidates.
 But even so, sophisticated negotiators can often get better offers.

+- 🚧 Not sure what “roughly equal treatment” is meant to evoke.
+  These would be the sections of this Guide to speak to the varied experiences of people who are explicitly expected not to negotiate, and how to deal with that, or point people struggling with the rough side of “treatment” to further resources.
+  People are taken advantage of, and the knowledge this Guide offers is meant, really, to empower.
+This is a wonderful, wonderful thing;
+  why not be explicit about it?
+  (Granted this may happen down the road.)

 - Many companies will give some flexibility during negotiations, letting you indicate whether you prefer higher salary or higher equity.
 - Candidates with competing offers almost always have more leverage and get better offers.